mckamey/countdownjs/README.markdown

 	ts.toHTML() => "<span>5 years</span>, <span>1 month</span>, <span>19 days</span>, <span>12 hours</span> and <span>17 minutes</span>"

 	ts.toHTML("em") => "<em>5 years</em>, <em>1 month</em>, <em>19 days</em>, <em>12 hours</em> and <em>17 minutes</em>"

-If `start` and `end` are exactly the same or the difference is below the requested granularity of units, then `toString()` and `toHTML(...)` will return the empty label or an simply an empty string if no alternate label is supplied.

 ----